Volume 2, Issue 2, December 2017

-The Journal of Working-Class Studies includes a series of articles (peer reviewed, unless otherwise indicated), and relevant book reviews.
+The Journal of Working-Class Studies includes a series of articles (peer reviewed, unless indicated as ‘commentary’), and relevant book reviews.

-Each can be accessed separately as a PDF file or the full issue can be downloaded here
+Each can be accessed separately as a PDF file or the full issue can be downloaded PDF

 Table of Contents

 Reshawna L. Chapple, Kishonna L. Gray, LaDonna Long, Mia Ortiz